 Find out what is the golden ratio and how can you use it?
+If you don't know what is the golden number, this article is for you.

 Among the famous artists who used it are Leonardo da Vinci, Michelangelo, and Sandro Botticelli.
 Salvador Dali used the golden ratio to compose “The Sacrament of the Last Supper.”
 It has been used for centuries in architecture too.
 The Parthenon, Notre Dame, the Taj Mahal, the Great Pyramid of Giza, the Guggenheim Museum in New York, and the UN Secretariat Building are just a few examples.